Eating in Egypt

 Feet and Shoes

-In Arab countries shoes are considered unclean.
 Remove your shoes before entering an Egyptian home or before entering a mosque.
 When sitting, keep your feet flat on the floor or tucked under you sitting cross-legged to avoid showing others the bottoms of your feet or bottoms of your shoes.

 Mosques